daylightstudio/google_analytics/README.md

 It also makes use of the Analytics lib by Vincent Kleijnendorst.

 ## Description
+***This module no longer works correctly due to a change in [https://developers.google.com/accounts/docs/AuthForInstalledApps](Google Authentication).***
 Use this module to access Google Analytics stats directly inside the FuelCMS dashboard.

 ## Installation
 Copy the google_analytics folder inside your /fuel/modules/ folder and edit the config/google_analytics.php file.